oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A CSAF full validator MAY provide an additional function to only run one or more selected informative tests.

-### Conformance Clause 17: CSAF SBOM matching system
+### Conformance Clause 17: CSAF SBOM Matching System

 A CSAF SBOM matching system satisfies the "CSAF SBOM matching system" conformance profile if the SBOM matching system: